Updated: a day ago

-Changes are you don’t have a mortal enemy.
+Chances are you don’t have a mortal enemy.
 There is no Skeletor to your He-Man.
-In this episode of The Secure Dad Podcast we’ll dive into the human thought process, ego, threat assessment and evil enemies.
+In this episode of The Secure Dad Podcast, we’ll dive into the human thought process, ego, threat assessment, and evil enemies.
 Discover what I’ve called, “The Skeletor Effect.”

 The good guys were led by Prince Eric who used an enchanted sword to become his superhero alter ego He-Man and he’d protect everyone.
-He’d yell, “I have the power” and transform into a weird outfit now that I’m an adult and look back on it.
+He’d yell, “I have the power” and transform into a weird outfit now that I look back on it.

 The bad guys were led by Skeletor who had a skull face and an evil legion to do his bidding.
 He was fueled by the thought of destroying He-Man and ruling Eternia for himself and he’d stop at nothing to get what he wanted.
 These two are a classic case of mortal enemies

 Many of us grew up watching these types of shows where the hero sat around and waited for trouble to strike.
-(Substitute Teenage Mutant Ninja Turtles, Power Rangers or GI Joe.)
+(Substitute Teenage Mutant Ninja Turtles, Power Rangers, or GI Joe.)
 Plus this appeals to us because our brains tend to make us the hero of our own story, our own life.
-This isn’t being intentionally self centered, it’s just how the average person’s mind works.
+This isn’t being intentionally self-centered, it’s just how the average person’s mind works.
 We are the center of our own Eternia.
-We are our own superhero.
+We are our own heroes.

-You have not made a mortal enemy so then there are no real threats to you life.
+You have not made a mortal enemy so then there are no real threats to your life.
 “Because I’m a good person no one will hurt me” is how that thought pattern works.
 Life is fair that way, right?
+(No, it's not.)

-In other words you project your own morals and beliefs onto other people when that is not reality.
+In other words, you project your own morals and beliefs onto other people when that is not reality.
 I bet you are starting to come around to my point here that this is a dangerous way to live your life.
-You may not have a mortal enemy, but there is evil out there.
+You may not have a mortal enemy, but evil is in the world.

 This is what gets a lot of people stuck, they don’t see the value in situational awareness and preparedness they just see paranoia because it doesn’t fit their worldview.
 I bet you there is someone in your life that you love that subscribes to this effect.
 And it can be hard to help someone see the value in taking responsibility for their own safety.

-And as for the false conscious bias, don’t be lured in to a false security that everyone thinks like you do.
-Because they don’t and likewise others project their values on to you.
+And as for the false conscious bias, don’t be lured into thinking that everyone thinks as you do.
+They don’t.
+And other people project their values onto you.
+Is that fair?
+Nope.

 So continue to be the He-Man of your life story, defend your family and your castle.
 But be mindful and ready, there are more Skeletor's out there than just the one you know.